apache/pulsar/site2/website/contributing.md

 ```
 B.) You can also create a PR to your own fork in the GitHub UI when opening
 a new PR.
 To do so, first click on "compare across forks" and then choose
-your own fork as both the fork repository and head repository.
+your own fork as both the forked repository and head repository.

 #### Stay in-sync with apache/pulsar:master